babblevoice/devweb/README.md

 ]
 ```

-## Default options

-Six default options are available:

-- `--config/-c`, to show the devweb config object then exit
-- `--set/-s`, to set a config item, overriding if present or adding otherwise
-- `--silent/-S`, to set the verbosity config item to `silent`
-- `--quiet/-q`, to set the verbosity config item to `quiet`
-- `--verbose/-v`, to set the verbosity config item to `verbose`
-- `--help/-h`, to show the help text then exit

 ## Service provision

-Services can be provided in a services.js file, with content corresponding to the following structure:
+Services can be provided in a dedicated JavaScript file located at the path specified in config, with content corresponding to the following structure:

 ```js
 module.exports.available = {